 Quentin Yoerger, Chairperson

-Quentin has been birding about 15 years.
+Quentin has been a birder for more than 20 years.
 He is a member of the Madison Audubon Society and Ned Hollister Bird Club out of Beloit, and enjoys leading field trips for both organizations.
-Quentin accepted the position of WSO Records Committee Chair in 2013.
+He has been the WSO Records Committee Chair since 2013.
 Growing up on a farm in southern Wisconsin amongst a family of hunters and fishermen, Quentin was exposed to nature on a daily basis.
 In addition to bird watching, another one of his passions is coaching.
-He has coached high school track and field each spring and cross-country each fall for 25 years.
-Professionally he has worked in the information technology field for more than 20 years.
-Quentin lives in Evansville with his exceptionally patient wife, Ann, and two teenagers, Geoff and Zoe.
+He has coached high school Track and Field each spring and Cross Country each fall for 30+ years.
+Professionally he works in the information technology field.
+Quentin lives in Evansville with his exceptionally patient wife, Ann.
+Quentin and Ann have two adult children, Geoff and Zoe.